frisi/wm.chimpimport/README.txt

 Supports custom fields (just add headers for them to the import csv)

-Currently only supports ONE subscriber list.
-If you have multiple the script will exit with an error message.
+Supports multiple subscriber list.
+If you have multiple lists, the script will prompt the list to import data into.